About arc42

 Question Generator |

-A separate component that runs at the beginning of the application.
+A separate component that runs during all the life application.
 Queries Wikidata using MQL to generate questions and answers, which are then stored in the MongoDB database. |

 MongoDB Database |